UC-MSC Cell Therapy Study for Systemic Lupus Erythematosus (SLE) Patients

 Diagnostic Test: - Electrocardiogram

-A twelve-lead electrocardiogram (ECG), including corrected QT interval (QTc interval), will be performed in all participants at the Screening visit and at the final visit.
+A twelve-lead electrocardiogram (ECG), including corrected QT interval (QTc interval), will be performed in all participants at the Screening visit.

 Other: - SF-36 questionnaire